CodingBee77/Data_Science_Projects/Mushroom_classification/README.md

 ![](Images/Mushroom_odor_quantity.PNG)

-Almost 96 % of mushrooms with no odor are edible, 100% of mushroom with almond and anise odor are also edible.
-All mushrooms with foul, fishy, spicy, pungent, creosote or musty odor are poisonous.
+Almost 96 % of mushrooms with no odor are edible, 100% of mushrooms with almond and anise odor are also edible.
+All mushrooms with foul, fishy, spicy, pungent, creosote, or musty odor are poisonous.

 ![](Images/Edible_poisonous_mushroom_odor.PNG)